Candlelight in Algeria: Reception

 The film premiered at the Regal, Marble Arch in London on 18 February 1944, but the reviewer for The Times was somewhat disappointed: "Candlelight in Algeria is not the film it might have been with such a theme to inspire it; it shows itself aware of the possibilities, but fails to exploit them."

 When the film opened at the Victoria Theater in New York City on 29 July 1944, The New York Times critic Paul P. Kennedy was somewhat more forgiving: "The British Lion production which came to the Victoria Saturday is, as a whole, well put together, and the acting, while not outstanding, is worthy of the film.
 Add to this the mysterious background of Algiers and a lot of international intrigue and the result is a generally entertaining picture."

-According to trade papers, the film was a success at the British box office in 1944.
+According to Kinematograph Weekly the film did well at the British box office in March 1944.